 Whole Foods Market PESTEL Analysis (Remote Environment)

 Legal Factors.
-Whole Foods Market must address legal factors in its remote environment.
-For example, the US Department of Agriculture enforces regulations, monitoring and evaluations of food production and sale.
-These regulations affect Whole Foods Market because the company is a seller of produce and related food products.
+Whole Foods Market addresses legal factors in its remote environment.
+For example, the US Department of Agriculture enforces regulations, monitoring, and evaluations of food production and sale.
+These regulations affect the company because it is a seller of produce and related food products.
 Labor laws also influence the firm, although these laws change infrequently.
-The main consequence of these legal factors on the company is the higher cost of operations, as Whole Foods Market must spend money for compliance.
+The main consequence of these legal factors is the higher cost of business operations, as Whole Foods Market must spend funds for compliance.

 Whole Foods Market Operating Environment

-- U.S. Department of Agriculture Economic Research Service (2014).
-Organic Market Overview.
+- U.S. Department of Agriculture – Economic Research Service – Food Service Industry Market Segments.

-- Whole Foods Market (2015).
-Whole Foods Market Quality Standards.
+- Whole Foods Market – Quality Standards.